-1.8.b Constructed/ Structural Flood Infrastructure
+1.8.b Constructed Flood Infrastructure/ Structural Protections

 A wide variety of structural measures are used by state and federal agencies, communities, and private landowners to protect development and agricultural areas from flooding.
 These may include flood control reservoirs, dams, levees, and local drainage infrastructure such as channels and detention areas.
 Dams and levees are some of the most frequently used defenses to achieve structural mitigation of future flood risk in this region and serve an established role of protecting people and property from flood impacts and will therefore be a primary focus of this section.
 Figure 1.16 below identifies the location of all known dams and levees in the Lower Rio Grande Region.

-Dams in Texas serve many purposes, including recreation, flood risk mitigation, irrigation, water supply, and fire protection, among others.
-About 1 in 3 of the state's dams is for flood risk mitigation, and one in seven is for irrigation or water supply.
+Dams in Texas serve many purposes including recreation, flood risk mitigation, irrigation, water supply and fire protection, among others.
+About 1 in 3 of the state's dams are for flood risk mitigation and one in seven dams are for irrigation or water supply.

 Levees are man-made structures that provide hurricane, storm, and flood protection.
-Levees protect more than one million Texans and \$127 billion worth of property.
+More than one million Texans and \$127 billion dollars' worth of property are protected by levees.
 The Texas 2018 Levee Inventory Report lists 51 U.S. Army Corps of Engineers (USACE) levee systems (2021 Texas Infrastructure Report Card, 2021)